TomaszTrebacz/fox.CMS/README.md

 </p>

 - #### Angular-App
-Frontend app enabling user interacting with backend api.
+Frontend enables interaction with backend api.
 - #### Api-Gateway
 Api-gateway sits between a frontend and multiple backend services - the task of this microservice is to secure (Helmet, CORS, Rate limiting) and distribute incoming queries & mutations across the other two services using Apollo Federation.
 Moreover, in this repository are placed all e2e tests.